abcnorio/aas-mult/Readme.md

 We can see it can happen that our first value is not from the dominant two categories.
 Therefor - to understand statistics - the intended ratios work on larger samples.
 We have to keep that in mind.
 Single cases can always look like an exception although they are not on the long run with large samples.

-If we would repeat the sampling many times the number of appearances between the four elements should roughly match.
+If we would repeat the sampling many times the number of appearances between the four elements should roughly match pre-defined weights.
 With growing sample size the number of appearances approach more and more identity with the pre-defined weights which are uniform at the moment, because we chose a uniform distribution.
 Here it goes:

 ```R
 # multiple cases, ie. repeated sampling with replacement